The Explicit Sato-Tate Conjecture For Primes In Arithmetic Progressions: Symmetric power -functions and the main result

 is an entire function of order 1. \item There exists a complex number $\epsilon_{\sm}$ of modulus 1 such that for all $s\in\mathbb{C}$, we have $\Lambda(s, \sm) = \epsilon_{\sm} \Lambda(1-s,\mathrm{Sym}^n f\otimes \bar{\chi})$. \item The Generalized Riemann Hypothesis (GRH): Each zero of $\Lambda(s, \sm)$ has real part equal to $\frac{1}{2}$. \end{enumerate}

 \end{conj}

-\begin{rek} It is known that there exists a cuspidal automorphic representation of $\mathrm{GL}_{n+1}(\mathbb{A}_{\Q})$ whose $L$-function equals $L(s,\mathrm{Sym}^n f)$ (apart from at most finitely many Euler factors) for $n\leq 8$ (see \cite{CM}); this implies Parts (1)-(5) in Conjecture \ref{kitchensink} for $n\leq 8$.
-It is believed that this holds for all $n\geq 1$. \end{rek}
+\begin{rek} Since the initial submission of this article, it has been shown that there exists a cuspidal automorphic representation of $\mathrm{GL}_{n+1}(\mathbb{A}_{\Q})$ whose $L$-function equals $L(s, \mathrm{Sym}^n f)$ (apart from at most finitely many Euler factors) for all $n \geq 1$ (see \cite{NT1}, \cite{NT2}); this implies Parts (1)-(5) in Conjecture \ref{kitchensink} for all $n \geq 1$. \end{rek}

-We now state our main result: An explicit version of the Sato-Tate conjecture for primes in an arithmetic progression. \begin{thm} Let $f(z) = \sum_{n=1}^{\infty} a_f(n) q^n \in S_{k}^{\rm{new}}(\Gamma_0(N))$ be a newform that satisfies Conjecture \ref{kitchensink}, and let $\phi(t)$ be an infinitely differentiable smooth nonnegative test function with compact support satisfying $\phi(t)\leq 2$, $\mbox{supp}(\phi)\subset [\frac{1}{2},\frac{5}{2}]$.
-Let $\phi_x(t) = \phi(t/x)$, let $\Phi(s)$ be the Mellin transform of $\phi$, and let $I = [a,b] \subset [0,\pi]$.
+We now state our main result, an explicit version of the Sato-Tate conjecture for primes in an arithmetic progression. \begin{thm} Let $f(z) = \sum_{n=1}^{\infty} a_f(n) q^n \in S_{k}^{\rm{new}}(\Gamma_0(N))$ be a newform that satisfies Conjecture \ref{kitchensink}, and let $\phi(t)$ be an infinitely differentiable smooth nonnegative test function with compact support satisfying $\phi(t)\leq 2$, $\mbox{supp}(\phi)\subset [\frac{1}{2},\frac{5}{2}]$.
+Let $\phi_x(t) = \phi(t/x)$, let $\Phi(s)$ be the Mellin transform of $\phi$, and let $I = [\alpha, \beta] \subset [0,\pi]$.
 Define

 If $x \geq \max\{4.6\times 10^7, 7500\big(\varphi(q)\log \varphi(q)\big)^2\}$ then

 \end{thm}